Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Of the many genera described within this tribe, four are recorded at Semuliki: Mylothris, Belenois, Dixeia, and Appias.
 The four genera recorded at Semuliki are consistent with what has been recorded in the Ituri Forest of the DRC.

-This genus has recently had a taxonomic revision (Warren-Gash, 2020) and species can roughly be placed within six geographical zones.
+Genus Mylothris.
+This genus has had a taxonomic revision (Warren-Gash, 2020) and species can roughly be placed within six geographical zones.
 Semuliki National Park is located within the East-Central division which includes the DRC and southern areas of South Sudan and the CAR.
 The Albertine Rift provides an eastern border for this division.
-There are five clades within this genus and the four species recorded so far at Semuliki are found within three different clades: M. rhodope in the Rhodope clade, M. continua in the hilara clade and both M. chloris and M. agathina in the agathina clade.
+There are five clades within this genus and the four species recorded so far at Semuliki are found within three different clades: Mylothris rhodope in the rhodope clade, M. continua in the hilara clade and both M. chloris and M. agathina in the agathina clade.
+Four species have been recorded at Semuliki and this is in comparison to the 19 species recorded from the Ituri Forest and DRC Semliki Valley.

 Mylothris rhodope (male, upper and underside)